-197. If the official concerned finds the proposal acceptable, a detailed appraisal note is submitted along with necessary supporting documents with recommendations to the authority having powers to sanction it.
+200. If the official concerned finds the proposal acceptable, a detailed appraisal note is submitted along with necessary supporting documents with recommendations to the authority having powers to sanction it.
 Each official who has been vested with powers to sanction advances has a monetary ceiling up to which he/she can sanction advances to the specified kind of borrowers (like individuals, partnerships, companies, etc.) and/or for the specified activities (like agriculture, industry, professional education, business, etc.) and / or for the type of facility (term loan, overdraft, cash credit, etc.).
 Such powers are properly documented and circulated by the bank to all its offices by way of delegation of powers.
 The officials at the branch can sanction only those advances, which fall within their delegated powers.
 For advances, which require to be sanctioned by higher authorities, the branch has to carry out the appraisal and send the proposal along with its recommendations to its controlling office for necessary sanction.
 As and when the advance is sanctioned by the competent authority (which could be an official, a committee of officials or the Board of Directors of the bank, depending on the amount involved), the fact of sanction along with detailed terms and conditions of the sanction are communicated by the controlling office to the branch.

-198. The auditor should ensure that all issues noted in the credit appraisal process have been duly factored while preparing the Sanction Note and the sanction letter and no significant issue is missed out.
+201. The auditor should ensure that all issues noted in the credit appraisal process have been duly factored while preparing the Sanction Note and the sanction letter and no significant issue is missed out.
 Clarifications on any issues noted in the appraisal process should be duly documented.
 The Auditor has to ensure that the sanctioning is done within the powers of the competent authority.
 Any deviation noted will have to be reported appropriately.
+Further, the auditor should verify that any deviations sanctioned by the approving authority is in accordance with the deviation matrix approved by the Bank.

-199. Processing fees as applicable should be collected as per the bank's policy before the disbursement.
+202. Processing fees as applicable should be collected as per the bank's policy before the disbursement.
 Banks have a practice of debiting Cash Credit accounts for processing fees.
 While this is in order for existing accounts, for new facilities sanctioned, the same should be collected separately up-front rather than being a part of disbursement.